GoogleCloudPlatform/gradle-appengine-templates/GcmEndpoints/README.md

 }
 ```

-Don't forget to replace `SENDER_ID` with your actual Google Developers Console project number!
+Don't forget to replace `SENDER_ID` in the snippet above with your actual Google Developers Console project number!

 To make the actual registration call from your app, invoke this AsyncTask from one of your Android activities.
 For example, to execute it from `MainActivity` class, add the following code snippet to `MainActivity.onCreate` method: